 These passages do not qualify the statements, as Jesus seems to qualify them in the Parable.
 They do not limit their application to those in the Nation of Israel or the House of David.

-Perhaps, then, the phrase, “the least of these brothers and sisters of mine” is not a qualification, but a statement of the favor God shows to the poor and needy – regardless of who they are.
+Perhaps, then, the phrase, “the least of these brothers and sisters of mine” is not a qualification, but simply an expression of the favor God shows to the poor and needy – regardless of who they are.
 By calling them “brothers and sisters of mine”, he is showing how much God values them and, by extension, how much we should value and care for them.

 Perhaps, Jesus is encouraging his disciples to see anyone who is hungry, thirsty, naked, a stranger, sick, or imprisoned as a brother or sister of Jesus.
 Perhaps, he is prioritizing love for vulnerable and needy people similar to the way he emphasizes the command for his followers to love one another.